OBOAcademy/obook/docs/index.md

 Welcome to our OBO Semantic Engineering Training!

+## Introduction to documentation

+Documentation in the obook is organised* based on the [diataxis framework](https://diataxis.fr/) of documentations into 4 distinction sections:

+1. Tutorials

+Tutorials are learning-oriented documentation in which there are exercises to help a beginner achieve basic competence in that area.

+2. How-to Guides

+How-to Guides are task-oriented documentation that function as directions that guide the reader through the steps to achieve a specific end.

+3. Reference

+References are information-oriented documentation that describe, as succinctly as possible, and in an orderly way, a

+4. Discussion

+Discussion (or explanation) are understanding-oriented documentation that clarifies, deepens and broadens the reader’s understanding of a subject.

+*Note: we are in the process of transforming the documentation accordingly, please be patient if some of the documentations are still not in their correct place.
+Feel free to [create an issue](https://github.com/OBOAcademy/obook/issues) if you find something that you suspect isn't in place.

 ## Editorial Team

 - *James Overton*, Knocean Inc. James has been a developer of software to support ontology development in and around the OBO sphere for more than a decade and delivers services to the OBO community through his company, Knocean Inc.